Cloud Providers

 Fly.io server database

-We will show how to deploy the server and provision a database for it on Fly.io.
+In this section, we'll show how to deploy your server and provision a database for it on Fly.io.

-Make sure you are logged in with flyctl CLI.
-You can check if you are logged in with flyctl auth whoami, and if you are not, you can log in with flyctl auth login.
+You can check if you are logged in with fly auth whoami, and if you are not, you can log in with fly auth login.

 Set Up a Fly.io App